2024 HR Tech Statistics to Know

 About HiringThing

-HiringThing is a modern recruiting platform as a service that creates seamless hiring experiences.
-Their private label applicant tracking system and open API enables technology and service providers to add hiring capabilities to their solution.
-Approachable and adaptable, their platform empowers anyone, anywhere, to hire their dream team.
+HiringThing is a modern recruiting and employee onboarding platform as a service that creates seamless talent experiences.
+Our white label solutions and open API enable HR technology and service providers to offer hiring and onboarding to their clients.
+Approachable and adaptable, the platform empowers anyone, anywhere to build their dream team.